 - while the council reviews a decision on your application and you are waiting for the outcome of the review

 - while you wait for a permanent home to become available, if the council decides that you are entitled to an offer of a permanent home.

 I'm threatened with homelessness but not homeless yet

 If you are going to become homeless within two months, the council still has a duty to look into your situation.
 In this case, you should probably remain at home until you have to leave.
 The council may be able to help you stay in your home permanently, but if this isn't possible and you have nowhere you can go, the council should find you temporary accommodation.

 The council won't give me temporary accommodation

 The council is supposed to help you find a place in temporary accommodation.
-If the council tells you that it does not have any temporary accommodation available, or gives you a list of hostels so you can find somewhere yourself, you should get advice from a Shelter's advice service or use the Advice Services Directory to find help near you.
+If the council tells you that it does not have any temporary accommodation available, or gives you a list of hostels so you can find somewhere yourself, you should get advice from Shelter Scotland's free housing advice helpline 0808 800 4444 or use the Advice Services Directory to find help near you.